True story: I tell people I’m a self-proclaimed dessert connoisseur. But something few people know about me is that I

 Stollen is a cake that Germans traditionally eat for their Christmas dinner dessert.

 It’s quite a dry cake (so that it can last a long time), but it’s filled with nuts, raisins and sometimes marzipan.

 It’s said that nuts and raisins were symbols of wealth when the Stollen tradition first came about and I love the idea that the cake hasn’t changed much over the centuries.

 2. Lebkuchen (Gingerbread)

 Lebkuchen, a type of gingerbread, takes a few different forms.

-When exploring German Christmas markets, you’ve likely seen Lebkuchenherzen (“Lebkuchen Hearts”), which are a hard form of gingerbread shaped like hearts (obviously) and decorated with icing.
+When exploring German Christmas markets, you’ve likely seen Lebkuchenherzen (“Lebkuchen Hearts”), which are a hard form of gingerbread-shaped hearts (obviously) decorated with icing.

 Likewise, you’ve probably also seen Lebkuchenhaus (“Lebkuchen House”) a number of times too.

 Building a Lebkuchenhaus (or Gingerbread House) has since become a Christmas tradition in a number of different countries, not just Germany.

-But there is also another form that Lebkuchen takes, which is its simplest form of a soft gingerbread type cake, with the base often covered in dark chocolate.
+But there’s also another form that Lebkuchen takes, which is its simplest form of a soft gingerbread-type cake, with the base often covered in dark chocolate.

 In my opinion, this is Lebkuchen at its most traditional, simplest and tastiest!